iNo hablo, Estrogen! Becoming gender bilingual

 Suddenly, silence punctuated by some suppressed snickers swept over the crowd.
 “Root” I later was told, is Australia’s version of the American f-word!

-Although we both spoke English, my fair dinkin (genuine) Australian friends spoke “Ausie English” and I spoke “American English” and they are two very different
+Although we both spoke English, my fair dinkin (genuine) Australian friends spoke “Aussie English” and I spoke “American English” and they are two very different dialects!

-I’ve discovered that even though males and females in English-speaking countries speak the native language, they speak two totally different dialects: Androgen-English spoken by males
+I’ve discovered that even though males and females may speak the same language, they speak two totally different dialects: Androgen spoken by males and Estrogen spoken by females.

-Here are some of the theories I’ve developed over twenty-five years of attempting communication—often unsuccessfully—with my wife.
+Here are some of the theories I’ve developed over forty years of attempting communication—often unsuccessfully—with my wife.

-1. Androgen-English tends to communicate for information; Estrogen-English tends to communicate for validation
+1. Androgen tends to communicate for information; Estrogen tends to communicate for validation

 Don’t believe me?
 Okay, how many times has this scene played at a home theater near you?